bmc/docker/awscli/README.md

 the container but mounts your home directory to the container.

 Using `install.sh` ensures that the container name matches the one

-**Note:** The Dockerfile is kind of specific to me.
-You might need to change the username ("bmc") to match your environment.